-- a) Make sure engine is stopped and on a level surface. - b) Check with engine cold. - c) Clean area around dipstick.
+- a) Stop engine, wait for all moving parts to stop and make sure unit is on a level surface. - b) Check with engine cold. - c) Clean area around dipstick.
 Remove dipstick and wipe oil off.
 Reinsert the dipstick.
 Do not screw into place.
-Remove the dipstick and read the oil level. - d) If the oil level is low, wipe off the area around the oil fill cap, remove cap and fill to the "F" mark on the dipstick.
-Use oil as specified in or in Engine Owner's Manual.
+Remove the dipstick and read the oil level. - d) If the oil level is low, fill to the "FULL" mark on the dipstick.
+Use oil as specified in the Engine Owner's Manual.